Diminished Value Claim: Arizona

 Not all states are diminished value states.
 Fortunately, Arizona is, meaning you have the legal right to recover the diminished value of your vehicle.
 The only exceptions are you must not have been the at-fault driver, and you haven’t signed a release of all claims.

-If you are ready to proceed with your diminished value claim, we encourage you to contact DVCHECK today.
+If you are ready to proceed with your diminished value claim in Arizona, we encourage you to contact DVCHECK today.
 Insurance companies are known for having strict requirements in the documentation needed and may push back against your claim.

 Fortunately, you have a helping hand to assist with this.
 With a qualified appraiser in your corner and a credible diminished value appraisal, your claim will have the authority needed to improve your chances of getting the full amount of your diminished value.

 Don’t delay in getting the compensation you deserve.
-Call DVCHECK to get your free estimate!
+Call DVCHECK to get your free estimate or help with diminished value calculations in Arizona!